upclinux/upclinux.github.io/_posts/2014-12-16-legacy-mbr-to-uefi-gpt-hackintosh.markdown

 * `C12A7328-F81F-11D2-BA4B-00A0C93EC93B` represents ESP.
 * `E3C9E316-0B5C-4DB8-817D-F92DF00215AE` represents MSP.

-### Repair Windows
+### Repair Windows Boot

-If you have a Windows.
-Please backup the bootx64.efi, and use bcdboot to repair the bootloader for Windows.
+If you have a Windows, use `bcdboot` to repair the bootloader of Windows.

 Just like this: